Paddy McCourt: Style of play

 McCourt is known for his technical ability and propensity for scoring "wonder goals".
 At Derry, he gained the nickname "The Derry Pelé" for his skillful play and is often referred to by his previous clubs' fans as a "cult hero" for his crowd-pleasing displays.
+Despite lacking stamina and pace, McCourt was known for his close control of the ball and his ability to beat multiple players on mazy runs.

 Personal life

 McCourt has two older brothers; Harry and Leroy.
 Harry also played for Derry City and was joint-top scorer in the Irish League during the 1991–92 season while playing for Omagh Town.
 He also won the 1997–98 Irish League with Cliftonville and now serves as a director at Derry.
 Leroy has previously worked as a scout for various English and Scottish clubs and is a FIFA registered football agent; his brother Paddy being one of his clients.
+His nephew Glenn McCourt came through the academy at Derry City before being sold to Norwich City in 2025.

 On 12 January 2011, bullets were sent in the post to McCourt (i.e. a death threat) from an address in Northern Ireland.
 Celtic manager Neil Lennon and teammate Niall McGinn were sent similar packages earlier in the same week.

 On 23 February 2022, McCourt appeared in court to face charges of sexual assault against him from an alleged incident on 30 January.
 McCourt denied all charges and was released on bail.
+On 31 May 2023, McCourt was found guilty by a Derry court of one count of indecent assault.
+He was given a three-month sentence, suspended for two years, and was placed on the sex offenders' registry for five years.
+The charges were quashed in December 2023, following which his solicitor, Ciarán Shiels, described McCourt's conviction as a "grave miscarriage of justice" and said the former footballer had been "very shabbily treated by the PSNI in this city".